- Written by Dr.Mehmet Demircioglu

 Not every red area is infection.
 Not every flake is dangerous.
 The useful distinction is whether the scalp is slowly settling or clearly getting worse.

-how to recognize an infected hair transplant and folliculitis before a hair transplant both explain why bumps, pus, and active inflammation need more caution than ordinary dryness.
+How to recognize an infected hair transplant and folliculitis before a hair transplant both explain why bumps, pus, and active inflammation need more caution than ordinary dryness.

-Scalp products before and after surgery
+Scalp products matter before and after surgery

 Do not start a strong new shampoo, steroid lotion, oil, dye, peel, antiseptic, or home remedy close to the operation unless your doctor has instructed it.
 A reaction in the final days before surgery can turn a planned operation into a delay.